lpsinger/userguide/glossary.rst

         spectral density of the gravitational-wave signal over the integral over frequency of the average power spectral density of the noise.

+    Terrestrial
+        Classification for signals in gravitational-wave detectors that are of instrumental or environmental origin.
+Terrestrial signals are not astrophysical and not due to gravitational waves.
+Some examples of sources of terrestrial signals are statistical noise fluctuations, detector glitches, and ground motion.

     Virgo
         Virgo Observatory (see `Virgo observatory home page
         <http://www.virgo-gw.eu>`_), site of a 3 km gravitational-wave detector